 Brokers and investment advisers can rarely justify recommendations to purchase non-traded REITs.
 Even if a client desires diversification into the real estate sector, client interests are far better served by investing in low cost liquid funds managed by individuals with expertise and incentives to construct diversified portfolios with real estate investments.

 Many brokers and advisers who recommend non-traded REITs to retail investors usually do so because of the large selling commissions they earn.
 Sometimes, brokers and advisers may engage in fraud or misconduct when recommending or selling non-traded REITs to clients, such as misrepresenting the features of risks of the product

 Potential claims involving non-traded REITs can include:

-Non-traded REITs are complicated investments, even though sales pitches can mislead consumers into thinking they are safer than they really are.
+Non-traded REITs are complicated and risky investments, even though sales pitches can mislead consumers into thinking they are safer than they really are.
 In many cases, the only way to recover losses is to pursue a claim against the brokerage firm or adviser that sold it to you